andywillis/ferocious-beasts-top-trumps/documentation/ferocious-beasts-top-trumps.md

 ## To do

-- I18N (add some languages)
-- Game engine
+- Computer player working properly
 - Fixed to landscape in mobile views